hainam05/BurblePlace/readme.txt

 oh i love you,
 oh i love you
-when will i find you?
+when will i find you